 Non-solvent Extracted Concentrates

-Non-solvent based extraction methods come in tow categories.
+Non-solvent based extraction methods come in two categories.
 One uses pressure and heat to extract the resin, or they are produced by freezing live flower to sub-zero temperatures and then agitating the flower to remove the resin glands.
 Because it is a more natural process, the quality of the plant matter itself is essential to making a concentrate people will love.
 Since no chemicals are used and there are no residual solvents, these concentrates are considered healthier and just as potent for those that want a more pure cannabis experience.

 Consuming concentrates is perfect for medical marijuana users, because they are more efficient, provide faster relief, pack a more flavorful punch, and are also more economical from a cost perspective.
 If you have stuck to flower in the past, ask your budtender the next time you are at the Green Hope RX dispensary if concentrates might be right for you.